npwalker/pe_external_postgresql/README.md

  - Create databases and users that are required by PE
  - Install the citext module on the rbac databse which is required by PE
    - https://docs.puppetlabs.com/pe/latest/install_upgrading_notes.html#a-note-about-rbac-node-classifier-and-external-postgresql
- - Install the pgstattuple extension on puppetdb and classifer databases
+ - Install the pgcrypto extension on the puppetdb

 Example Usage
 ------------